Skip to Content

 Categories:

-MSD students express growing concerns over tanning dysmorphia mindset
+MSD students grow concerned over tanning dysmorphia mindset

 After spraying tanning oil and laying down on their beach towel, a teenager lays in the sun for hours.
 She frequently checks the weather app, revealing dangerously high ultraviolet rays.
 No matter how much her skin burns, she reminds herself that tan skin is the beauty standard, no matter the method and regardless of the consequences.